papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

         MultiLocation {parents: 1, interior: X1(Parachain(2006))};
         ```

-    - **admin** - refers to the account that will be the admin of this asset.
+    - **admin** - refers to the account that will be the administrator of this asset.
 This account will be able to manage the asset, including updating its metadata.
-As the registered asset corresponds to a native asset of the source parachain, the admin account should be the sovereign account of the source parachain
+As the registered asset corresponds to a native asset of the source parachain, the administrator account should be the sovereign account of the source parachain

         ??? note "Obtain the sovereign account"
             The sovereign account can be obtained through [Substrate Utilities](https://www.shawntabrizi.com/substrate-js-utilities/){target=\_blank}.